 Mr. Baca loves to help students of any age reach their whole potential through an apprentice approach.
 Each week students practice with Mr. Baca from 7:30-9:00 each morning and afternoon when available, receive weekly lessons, trumpet studio class, trumpet choir and brass quintet coaching as well as attending concerts in the Twin Cities.
 He has been happily married to his wife Jodie for over 30 years and has two children, Alec and Nicole and a dog named Chewy.

-Greg Keel is on the faculty at MacPhail Center for Music in Minneapolis, teaching saxophone, directing community partnership ensembles, and instructing in the jazz combo and summer camp programs.
-He is also on the faculty at Carleton College in Northfield, Hamline University in St. Paul, and the University of Wisconsin at River Falls.
-He has performed with a wide range of entertainment luminaries including Aretha Franklin, Dizzy Gillespie, Mel Torme, The O’Jays, Natalie Cole, Johnny Mathis, The Fifth Dimension, Frankie Valli, Lou Rawls, Bobby Vinton, Bob Hope, The Temptations and the Minnesota Orchestra.
+Greg Keel has been a long-time faculty member of the Arts Center's Jazz programs, serving as the Program Director for many years until 2020 when he joined our Board of Directors here at Shell Lake Arts Center.
+He currently serves on the Capital Campaign Committee.
+He has been on the faculty at MacPhail Center for Music since 1995, teaching saxophone, directing community partnership ensembles, and instructing in the jazz combo and summer camp programs.
+Greg is also on the faculty at Carleton College in Northfield and Hamline University in St. Paul.
+He has performed with a wide range of entertainment luminaries including Aretha Franklin, Dizzy Gillespie, Mel Torme, The O’Jays, Natalie Cole, Johnny Mathis, The Fifth Dimension, Frankie Valli, Lou Rawls, Doc Severinsen, Bobby Vinton, Bob Hope, The Temptations and the Minnesota Orchestra.

-His high school and college students have received recognition from Down Beat Magazine’s annual Student Jazz Awards, and are frequently selected as members of the Minnesota All-State Jazz Ensembles, the Dakota Combo, Minnesota Youth Jazz Bands, and the MMEA All-State Concert Band.
+Greg's high school and college students have received recognition from Down Beat Magazine’s annual Student Jazz Awards, and are frequently selected as members of the Minnesota All-State Jazz Ensembles, the Dakota Combo, Minnesota Youth Jazz Bands, and the Minnesota All-State Concert Band.